16Dinesh/Fun-projects/Simon Box game/ReadMe.md

-# Simon Box game using DOM, addEventListener's , CSS, HTML
+using DOM, addEventListener's , CSS, HTML

-# Dinesh